apavlovics/concept-map-scorer/README.md

     mvn test

-To run both unit and integration tests, go to the project’s root and execute:
+To run both unit and integration tests, go to the project’s root folder and execute:

     mvn verify